MicrosoftDocs/azure-dev-docs/articles/ai/introduction-build-generative-ai-solutions.md

 Researching how LLMs are trained or how they work might satisfy your intellectual curiosity, but truly understanding how LLMs work requires deep understanding of data science and the math background to support it.
 This might include graduate level courses on statistics, probabilities, and information theory.

-If you come from a computer science background, you can appreciate that most application development happens at a "higher layer in the stack" of research and technologies.
+If you come from a computer science background, you can appreciate that most application development happens at a higher 'layer in the stack" of research and technologies.
 You might have some understanding of each layer, but you likely specialize in the application development layer, with a focus on a specific programming language and platform (available APIs, tooling, patterns, and so on).

 The same is true for the field of AI.
-You can understand and appreciate the theory that goes into building on top of LLMs, but you'll likely focus your attention on the application layer or help to implement patterns or processes to enable a generative AI effort in your company.
+You can understand and appreciate the theory that goes into building on top of LLMs, but you likely focus your attention on the application layer or help implement patterns or processes to enable a generative AI effort in your company.

-Here's an over-simplified representation of the layers of knowledge required to implement generative AI features in a new or existing application:
+Here's an oversimplified representation of the layers of knowledge that are required to implement generative AI features in a new or existing application:

 :::image type="content" source="./media/ai-stack-developers.png" alt-text="Diagram of layers of knowledge.
 At the bottom, a box containing the words foundational data science, artificial intelligent research, statistics, and probability theory.
 The next level up, the words training large language models.
 The next level up, building services, tooling, and developing APIs.
 And at the highest level, application layer, patterns, and processes.":::